Providing Value

 Patients experience better care coordination in primary care teams

 Effective care coordination leads to more seamless transitions for patients and families, reduces duplication, increases quality of care, facilitates access, and contributes to better value by reducing costs.
-Primary care is an anchor for patients and families to navigate through the healthcare system.
+Primary care is an anchor for patients and families trying to navigate through the healthcare system.

 Team-based primary care supports improved management of chronic disease